Successfully loaded eyetools version 0.10.0

 The most simple use is to just pass it raw data:

-But the parameters of plot_seq()
+But the parameters of plot_seq() can help exploration be

 more informative.
 We can also add a background image and/or the AOIs we